dmbarbour/wikilon/docs/AboutABC.md

 ### Value Sealing

 Seals come in pairs with a user-defined symbol - `{:foo}` and `{.foo}`.
 Seals are defined by simple rewrite semantics: `{:foo}{.foo}` will reduce to the empty program.
-Frequently, seals will be used as symbolic wrappers for individual values, e.g. using `[{:foo}]b`.
+In most cases, seals should be used as symbolic wrappers for individual values, e.g. using `[{:foo}]b`.
+However, it is possible to seal arbitrary sequences of values.
 Seals serve useful roles as lightweight dynamic type declarations and useful rendering hints for structured data.

 ### Runtime Error Reporting